-Figure 1: Model for the organisation of mitotic chromosomes by condensin rings
+Figure 1: Model for the organisation of chromatin fibers into large loop by condensin complexes.

-The Häring group aims to understand the molecular machinery that organises chromosomes to allow their correct distribution among daughter cells.
+The Häring group aims to understand the molecular machinery that organises eukaryotic genomes.

 Previous and current research

-The overall aim of our research is to unravel the action of molecular machines that organise the 3D arrangement of chromosome fibres.
-Insights into the general working principles behind these machines will be of great importance to our understanding of how cells inherit a complete set of their genomes every time they divide and prevent the occurrence of aneuploidies, which are hallmarks of most cancer cells and the leading cause of spontaneous miscarriages in humans.
+The overall aim of our research is to unravel the action of molecular machines that organise the 3D architecture of eukaryotic genomes.
+Insights into the general working principles behind these machines will be of great importance to our understanding of how cells inherit a complete set of their chromosomes every time they divide and thereby prevent the emergence of aneuploidies, which are hallmarks of most cancer cells and the leading cause of spontaneous miscarriages in humans.

 One of the central players in the formation of mitotic chromosomes is a highly conserved multi-subunit protein complex, known as condensin.
-We have shown that condensin binds to mitotic chromosomes by encircling chromosomal DNA within a large ring structure formed by its structural maintenance of chromosomes (SMC) and kleisin subunits.
-Our working hypothesis is that condensin uses this topological principle to tie together loops of chromatin and thereby maintain mitotic chromosomes in their characteristic shape (figure 1).
+We have shown that condensin encircles chromosomal DNA within a large ring structure formed by its structural maintenance of chromosomes (SMC) and kleisin subunits and then uses the energy of ATP hydrolysis to move along the DNA double helix.
+Our working hypothesis is that condensin uses this motor activity to extrude large loops of chromatin (figure 1) and thereby shapes DNA into mitotic chromosomes.

 Future projects and goals

 We will continue to use a highly interdisciplinary approach to advance our understanding of the molecular machines that control genome architecture by combining approaches from biochemistry, molecular cell biology and structural biology.
 In collaboration with other research groups, we are expanding our technological repertoire to chemical biology and single-molecule biophysics to uncover the fundamental principles that control chromosome architecture.